The complete and unadulterated guide to sex in the Netherlands

 The legal age for prostitution in the Netherlands is 21.
 Image: Depositphotos

 This has led to a loss of support from the public in regard to prostitution.
-There are stronger pushes on the Dutch government to tighten controls, create licensing for brothels, as well as reducing the size of red-light districts.
+There are stronger pushes on the Dutch government to tighten controls, create licensing for brothels, as well as reduce the size of red-light districts.

 Louise and Martine Fokkens, two famous twins in their 70s who worked as window girls, claim that the legalisation in 2000 has made life worse for sex workers.
 They claim that the heavy taxation only ends up benefiting the brothel owners, as well as increasing criminality.